 To achieve such insulation and hence bankruptcy remoteness, a "true sale" of the assets should be made by the originator (as the seller) to the issuer (as the buyer).
 After the true sale, the relevant assets would no longer be the assets of the originator, so will not form part of the originator’s estate.

-There are a number of fundamental differences between a true sale and a secured loan.
-In determining whether a transaction constitutes a true sale, a Hong Kong court would look at several factors, including the parties' intention and the substance of the transaction.
+There are a number of fundamental differences between a true sale and a transfer of rights by way of security under a secured loan.
+In determining whether a transaction constitutes a true sale, a Hong Kong court would look at several factors, including the parties' intention and the substance of the transaction rather than the labels the parties put upon it.
 More specifically, the court would take the following distinguishing features into account in its determination, without limitation:

-Upon the transfer of the assets to the issuer in a true sale, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate nor be subject to any insolvency proceedings in respect of the originator.
+Upon the transfer of the assets to the issuer in a true sale, the originator will cease to be the beneficial owner of the assets and therefore these assets will not form part of the originator’s estate nor be subject to any insolvency proceedings in respect of the originator, unless the court finds the sale transaction to be a sham or fraud.

-In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.
+In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets, whereas the originator is entitled to an equity of redemption.

 A true sale opinion may be requested by and delivered to the arrangers, investors and auditors, as applicable, to provide comfort to these parties, for investing purposes and/or for accounting treatment.
 A true sale opinion normally relates to the effectiveness of the sale of the assets to the issuer and states that the assets will not form part of the originator's assets after the sale.
 A true sale opinion would be subject to usual and fair assumptions, such as the capacity and corporate authority of the originator to enter into the transaction and the legal title of the originator to the assets being sold.

-An SPE is typically used in securitisation transactions in Hong Kong, and typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
-The SPE, therefore, is being used to insulate the assets from the financial and credit risks of the originator.
+A special-purpose entity (SPE) is typically used in securitisation transactions in Hong Kong, and typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
+The SPE, therefore, is used to insulate the assets from the financial and credit risks of the originator.

-Although the SPE can be incorporated in Hong Kong, more commonly the transaction parties will use an offshore SPE (such as a Cayman Islands limited liability company) to achieve, inter alia, more favourable tax treatments.
+Although the SPE can be incorporated in Hong Kong, the transaction parties will more commonly use an offshore SPE (such as a Cayman Islands limited liability company) for a number of reasons, including more favourable tax treatments, regulatory or licensing requirements, the jurisdiction of the transaction parties and the preference of the investors.

 A transaction opinion will be provided in respect of the SPE's capacity and corporate authority to enter into the transaction documents and the securitisation transaction generally.
-The transaction opinion also reports the results of the relevant searches (including bankruptcy searches) in respect of the issuer.
+The transaction opinion also reports the results of the insolvency and corporate searches in respect of the issuer.
 The transaction opinion is typically subject to usual and fair assumptions, such as the authenticity of the signatures and documents reviewed by the legal counsels.

 The insolvency law of the jurisdiction of the SPE (if not Hong Kong) would apply in the event of the insolvency of the SPE.
 However, insolvency courts in Hong Kong are not bound to recognise or enforce the laws of the SPE's jurisdiction, especially if they are considered contrary to public policies, for instance.

-In order for the transfer of the subject assets to be valid and enforceable, the originator will transfer the assets to the issuer by way of an assignment, which can be legal or equitable.
+In order for the transfer of the financial assets (such as trade or loan receivables) to be valid and enforceable, the originator will transfer the assets to the issuer by way of an assignment, which can be legal or equitable.
 In order to achieve a legal assignment, certain conditions will need to be satisfied, including the following:

 If an assignment fails to meet any of the above conditions, it would still be enforceable but instead would be an equitable assignment until such time as it does satisfy all these conditions.
-In particular, although the transfer would not be ineffective solely because of a failure to notify the original obligor, in the event of default by the obligor the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor.
-Rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim against the obligor.
+In particular, although the transfer would not be ineffective solely because of a failure to notify the original obligor, the issuer (being the buyer of the assets) will not be able to enforce its rights directly against the obligor in the event of default by the obligor; rather, the issuer would be required to join the originator in the proceedings against the obligor by adding the name of the originator as a claimant to any claim against the obligor.

-Other than being an express written notice, there are no other requirements as to the form of the notice, except that the original obligor must be informed with reasonable certainty that there has been an assignment of the assets so that the original obligor knows to whom it has to pay in the future, and the notice must be unconditional.
+Other than being an express written notice, there are no other requirements as to the form of the notice of assignment, except that the original obligor must be informed with reasonable certainty that there has been an absolute and irrevocable assignment of the assets so that the original obligor knows who it has to pay in the future, and the notice must be unconditional.
 It would be prudent to ensure the notice was in English or Chinese, where necessary or applicable.
-A notice cannot be served on the obligor prior to the transfer of the assets as the transfer has not yet occurred.
+A notice cannot be served on the obligor prior to the transfer of the assets, as the transfer has not yet occurred.

 Under Hong Kong law, security can be granted either through an assignment by way of security or by way of a charge.